NinurtaKalhu/Elite-Dangerous-Multi-Route-Optimizer/README.md

-### 🚧🚧🚧Attention!Repo is currently under development for a new version; please use the v2.2 exe file.
+### 🚧🚧🚧Attention!
+Repo is currently under development for a new version; please use the v2.2 exe file.
 The release of v2.3 has been delayed due to some issues.🚧🚧🚧

 ## 📜 License